 Take in the Cherry Blossoms

 One of the best reasons to visit Paris in the springtime is it is the perfect time to take in the cherry blossoms across the city.
 A few of the best places to view the cherry blossoms?
-Square Jean XXIII, the Champs de Mars, the Petit Palais, the Jardin des Plantes and the Palais Royal.
+Square Jean XXIII, the Champs de Mars, the Petit Palais, the Jardin des Plantes, along the edge of the front of Notre Dame Cathedral and the Palais Royal.

 Rest in the Palais Royal